University of British Columbia Okanagan: Downtown Kelowna Campus

 There is also a Southern Medical Clinical Academic Campus located at Kelowna General Hospital.

-The university has been approved to build a 46 storey tower that will serve as a downtown campus and student residences.

 Expansion

 According to the UBC Okanagan Campus Plan from September 2015, the next 20 years will see drastic expansion in research, teaching, student residence, and commercial spaces.
 A proposed 85292 m2 increase in academic space would more than double the current capacity.
 The student residence is proposed to increase by approximately 2,200 beds to a total of approximately 3,900 beds.
 Commercial space would increase from 2411 m2 to 4561 m2.
 The additional space will remain within the main Okanagan campus, rather than expanding into the West Endowment Lands.
 Sustainability upgrades to 11 of the existing buildings are also underway.

 Future projects include the newly constructed Nechako Commons Block building adjacent to the UNC (University Centre), additional residences, an engineering design building, a retrofit of a nearby industrial building billed as Innovation Precinct, and various other, more minor projects.